• Skip to main content

 How to do it:

-1. Hold a barbell or dumbbells in front of your thighs.
+1. Hold a barbell or a pair of dumbbells in front of your thighs.

 2. Stand with your feet about hip-width apart, knees slightly bent but rigid.